 - a.
 Overseeing quality improvement aspects of the Cath Angio Region, as applied to all cath angio patient populations - b.
-Identifying new policies and procedures in the Cath Angio Region, and to revise existing ones - Making recommendations to SHC Administration and the Chief of Staff Office - d.
+Identifying new policies and procedures in the Cath Angio Region, and to revise existing ones - c.
+Making recommendations to SHC Administration and the Chief of Staff Office - d.
 Providing oversight for the Block Schedule, Operations, Finance and New Technology subcommittees - e.
 Serving as the authority for the allocation of block time in the Cath Angio Region - f.
-Collaborating efforts with the Cardiovascular Health Quality Council to enhance service operations representing Interventional Radiology, Interventional Adult Cardiology, Interventional Neuroradiology/Neurosurgery, Vascular Surgery, Adult Electrophysiology, Pediatric Cardiology, Pediatric Electrophysiology, and representation from community interventional cardiologists.
+Collaborating efforts with the Cardiovascular Health Quality Council to enhance service operations - 3.
+Composition

+Voting membership of this committee will include the Medical Director of Catheterization and Angiography Laboratories, Division Chiefs or designees representing Interventional Radiology, Interventional Adult Cardiology, Interventional Neuroradiology/Neurosurgery, Vascular Surgery, Adult Electrophysiology, Pediatric Cardiology, Pediatric Electrophysiology, and representation from community interventional cardiologists.
 Non-voting membership includes the Vice President of Patient Care Services, Director of Interventional/EP Services and representatives of Nursing.